vardhanthadala/role_based_aichatbot/README.md

-# 🤖 Role-Based AI Chatbot
+# 🤖 FinSolve Role-Based Chatbot

-A secure, intelligent chatbot powered by **LLMs + Vector Search (RAG)** — with **role-based access control (RBAC)** for Finance, HR, Engineering, Marketing, and Employees.
+A secure, intelligent chatbot powered by **LLMs + Vector Search (RAG)** — with **role-based access control (RBAC)** for Finance, HR, Engineering, Marketing, Employees, and C-Level Executives.

 ---

 ## 🧩 Problem Background

-Organizations often face communication delays and fragmented document access across teams like Finance, HR, Marketing, and Engineering.
-These issues slow down decision-making and operations due to the lack of a centralized, secure way to access internal knowledge specific to each role.
+**FinSolve Technologies**,  a leading FinTech company, was experiencing communication delays and fragmented document access across teams like Finance, HR, Marketing, Engineering, and C-Level Executives.
+These issues led to slower decision-making and operational inefficiencies, as teams lacked a centralized, secure way to access internal knowledge specific to their roles.

 ---

 ## 🧠 Solution Overview

-This project implements an internal AI chatbot using **Retrieval Augmented Generation (RAG)** and **Role-Based Access Control (RBAC)**.
-It ensures that each user receives accurate, secure, and role-relevant information instantly.
+To address this issue, an internal AI chatbot was developed using Retrieval Augmented Generation (RAG) and Role-Based Access Control (RBAC).
+It ensures that every user receives accurate, secure, and role-relevant information instantly.

-Key features:
+This chatbot solves FinSolve's data access problem using:
 - 🧠 **RAG (Retrieval-Augmented Generation)** via LLaMA 3 (Ollama)
 - 🔐 **Role-Based Filtering** at the vector search level
-- ⚡ **FastAPI + Streamlit** for backend and frontend
+- ⚡ **FastAPI + Streamlit** for interactive chat and login
 - 🧾 **Documents** stored per department with metadata

 ---